 You must have the full compliment of complications

-This enables a character to become instantly awake at the first sound of any danger.
+This enables a character to become quickly awake at the first sound of any danger.
 It works on a sixth sense of danger as well as sound.
-The character will be able to dodge by rolling whilst asleep against any melee attack by performing a dodge save (12) becoming fully awake and possibly able to fight for the second round.
+Any shouting will wake them as if they have been shaken

 A lucky character is blessed in many ways.
 You may reroll 1 die per session/adventure.
 Rather they have the knack for being in the right place at the right time.

 If looking for a way to cross a river they may stumble across a boat...

 You know 3 extra languages and seem to be able to communicate at least rudimentarily using words and signs with almost anything.